missinglinkelectronics/psmake/README.md

 Vitis Makefile, there is exactly one platform called `plat` by default [^1].
 The platform is either derived from

-- a Device Support Archive (DSA) or Hardware Description File (HDF) [^2].
+- a hardware description file (XSA)
 - an existing platform via the corresponding XPFM file.

 See section "Usage" on how to import one of these artifacts during build.

 [^1]: The platform name can be changed with the `PLAT_PRJ` variable if
       necessary.
-[^2]: We will subsume these different file formats under the term Hardware
-      Platform hereafter.

 #### Domains (BSP)